Student Financial Responsibilities Agreement

 States mail, properly addressed and with postage prepaid.
 Any notice by email is considered received when the email enters the information processing

-system that the recipient has designated or uses for receiving email.
-Student account
+system that the recipient has designated or uses for the purpose of receiving email.

 - Method of Communication: I understand and agree that the college uses e-mail as an official method of communication